nylas/nylas-mail/docs/guide/contributing/installation.md

     ```bash
     npm install
     ```
+1. If all packages installed without errors, you can run the app with:
+    ```bash
+    npm start
+    ```
+    * If an error was thrown during the build process, please make sure all of your dependencies were installed in step 2.

-1. Assuming node was able to install the appropriate dependencies without error, you can build the client app with:
+1. Furthermore, if all dependencies were installed successfully, you can the package the app for distribution on various platforms with:
     ```bash
     npm run build-client
     ```